 Popular demand spoke and we formed a Fee Agreement Working Group in response.
-The group members worked hard, and the Massachusetts Fee Agreement Best Practice Guide for Lawyers is now available for download!
+The group worked hard, and the Massachusetts Fee Agreement Best Practice Guide for Lawyers is now available for download!

 In collaboration with the Massachusetts Bar Association and with input from the Massachusetts Office of Bar Counsel, we are happy to release the Massachusetts Fee Agreement Best Practice Guide for Lawyers.